-Unlike in previous years, the group has opted to internalise certain activities associated with financial, personnel and back office administration which, until recently, were outsourced, with the result that some of the control activities that had been designed to assess the quality and integrity of the outsourced service with an impact on financial reporting are either no longer necessary or have been redesigned as they have been internalized.
+In 2022, the Group opted to internalise certain activities associated with financial, personnel and back office administration which, until recently, were outsourced, with the result that some of the control activities that had been designed to assess the quality and integrity of the outsourced service with an impact on financial reporting are either no longer necessary or have been redesigned as they have been internalized.

-Furthermore, in the rest of the Group, outsourced activities are very circumstantial or highly centralised in very specific processes or sub processes, such as the issue of payrolls.
+Consequently, Group's outsourced activities have been reduced to the highly centralized activities in very specific processes or sub processes, such as the issue of payrolls in some international companies of the Group.
 These facts are considered a risk in the ICFR model of these companies and Applus Group makes ensures that there is an efficient and effective associated control.